realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 _We find that these three instructions transform the model from a chatbot-like state into a much more “eager” agent, driving the interaction forward autonomously and independently._

+### Key System Prompt Components

+#### 1. Persistence

+Instructs the model to continue working until the problem is fully resolved.

+Prevents premature termination of its turn.

+Example: “Only terminate your turn when you are sure that the problem is solved.”

 ### 🛠️ Tool Usage Best Practices

 - Use the tools field in API requests rather than injecting tool descriptions manually.